Pest Control Customer FAQ

 A: Pest Control and Inspection Management is not as simple as quoting a simple oil change for your vehicle.
 There are many factors involved with the accessibility of the structure, species of pests and severity of the infestation.
 Every case is different.
 It would be unfair to you, our potential customer, to misquote for a service that may not even be required……and we ensure you’ll be informed if that is the case.

-A: No. Some other insects that can cause damage to wood include Carpenter ants and Carpenter bees.
+A: No. Some other insects that can cause damage to wood include Carpenter ants and Carpenter bees (but we don't exterminate bees, only wasps and hornets).
 Both of these pests can cause minimal to severe damage to the wood that they are colonizing.
 However, neither the Carpenter ant nor Carpenter bee is classified as a Wood Destroying Organism (WDO) like termites are.

 A: Ideally, we would like to be able to inspect both the interior and exterior of your structure on the same day.
 We also understand that you may not be available for an interior inspection.
 We will be happy to schedule your inspection when it’s convenient for you.
 Our trained professionals will conduct an exterior inspection and leave you with a detailed report of their findings.
 In the event that possible termite evidence is discovered by you, we will gladly send out an inspector to verify.